chiyeolhan/SuperbRoadAssailant/README.md

 # SuperbRoadAssailant
-All assets such as the sprites aswell as the backround are not mine.
+All sprites and names are property of capcom.